 Bev's first store was a remodeled house on West Main Street in Clarksville.
 It was mainly intended as a part time venture; a place for mail order customers to visit...but since so few people are familiar with resonator guitars, she stocked other acoustic instruments, and accessories.
 Before long, the store outgrew the building and it was moved just down the street in 2001.
 But it again outgrew the building, and in Feb.
-2007, Country Heritage Music moved to its present location at 134 W. Main Street, about a mile from the 2nd location, in downtown Clarksville, a block east of the Court House.
+2007, Country Heritage Music moved to its final location at 134 W. Main Street, about a mile from the 2nd location, in downtown Clarksville, a block east of the Court House.

 From 1919 until 1986, this building had been a car dealership.
 Before that, the east part of the building, which is now the theater area, had been a livery stable; hence the name, Country Heritage Music Barn.
 At one time, there was a blacksmith shop in the northeast corner; the square hole in the wall where the forge pipe went out is still visible.
 There had also been a well in that area.